A phobia is an intense fear to an object or situation. There are 3 main groups of phobias:

 |Copyright © Nucleus Medical Media, Inc.|

-- Cognitive-behavioral therapy —Work with your therapist to learn strategies to cope with your fear.
-You learn to change your beliefs and thoughts surrounding the fear and how it affects your life.
+- Cognitive-behavioral therapy to learn strategies to change a person's beliefs and thoughts surrounding the fear

 American Psychiatric Association https://www.psychiatry.org